huxiaoti/deeptrio/README.md

 #### 2. Can DeepTrio run on Windows?

-A) Yes, if you configure conda virtual environment on your Windows PC.
+A) Yes, you can configure conda virtual environment on your Windows PC.

-#### 3. If I am not good at using Unix software, is there any conventient ways to use DeepTrio?
+#### 3. If I am not good at using Unix software, is there any conventient way to use DeepTrio?

-A) Yes, you can visit our online website : http://bis.zju.edu.cn/deeptrio, where you can prediction PPIs and draw importance maps on the DeepTrio model without any configurations.
+A) Yes, you can visit our online website : http://bis.zju.edu.cn/deeptrio, where you can predicti PPIs and draw importance maps on the DeepTrio model without any configurations.